-For most people, layovers are unpleasant and they'll pay more money not to have to them.
-For travelers who are more budget-minded, though layovers are a great way to save money on flights.
+For most people, layovers are unpleasant, and they'll pay more for direct flights.
+For travelers who are more budget-minded, layovers are a great way to save money.
 Airlines will usually lower the prices of flights with long layovers, making it easy to pick up a bargain.
 If you don't need to get somewhere quickly, it's worth picking up a flight with several stops to save money.

 You May Have to Pass Through Immigration and Check in Again